-Here are four steps data scientists take to prep data for analytics:
+Here are a few important steps data scientists take to prepare data for analytics:

 Figure 2: Means for Managing Data Quality

 So what causes poor data quality?
 Human error, expectedly, ranked as the number-one offender.
 IT-related practices such as migration efforts, system changes, and system errors were also frequently cited.
 Surprisingly, however, 38% of participants cited their customers as the cause of data quality issues.
 Customer data entry usually involves an interaction with a Web-based application, Web service, or mobile app, all of which typically have integrated data validation to address error-prone data at the point of entry.
 Chances are, not enough planning or development went into building these participants’ enterprise systems, resulting in poor data quality from customers.
 Further, errors from external data sources (e.g. data feeds from large customers, partners, or even open data sources) are likely to increase as more organizations accelerate the sharing of data and services via API integration with their customers and supplier partners.

 The good news is that most participants report that their companies have already made data quality investments.
 Interestingly, 24% of the participants who have some solution already in place still see reason to evaluate new tools, such as enterprise-class data quality tools, master data management (MDM) tools, and data catalog tools.
 Such tools allow companies to take a proactive stance at data governance, making sure that their data is suitable for predictive analytics.